OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/WebGet/WebGet.md

 ## Overview ##

-The `WebGet` command downloads a file from a URL source.
+The `WebGet` command downloads a file or other web resource from a URL source.
+Common uses of this command are:

-* Zip files can be downloaded.
+* Download data files
+* Query web services

 ## Command Editor ##